styx-api/styxbook/src/getting_started/issue.md

 ## Before Reporting

-To help us help you faster:
+To get you help faster:

 1. **Check existing issues** - Someone might have already reported the same problem
 2. **Include details** - Error messages, code examples, and your environment details are super helpful